tesspiastra/C15-Cacareco-Project/README.md

 Currently there are tests for all written python files.
 Our tests are written with `pytest`, therefore if you want to run them yourself you should ensure that pytest is installed.

+These were to ensure that CI/CD as that a push request can only be accepted when all tests were passing.

+### Seeding

+When seeding master data it was imperative that everything went as according to plan, so a test for all the functions were written [here](./schema/test_seed_master_data.py)

 ### ETL testing
 We segmented the tests for the pipeline into [Extract](/pipeline/ETL-scripts/test_extract.py), [Transform](/pipeline/ETL-scripts/test_transform.py), and [Load](/pipeline/ETL-scripts/test_load.py).

+### Archive
+To ensure that we achieve the filepath we expect we tested the archive_pipeline function [here](./archive/lambda_function/test_archive_pipeline.py)

 To execute these tests, run:
 `pytest [filename]`